 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my The Full Treatment Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my The Full Treatment blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Director(s): Val Guest